Ravenfield (video game): Development

 Ravenfield started out as an experiment with ragdolls and AI.
 The beta version was released on itch.io on 3 July 2016.
-The game was posted on Steam Greenlight on 1 February 2017, and it was officially released as an early access title on 18 May 2017.
+The game was posted on Steam Greenlight on 1 February 2017, and was officially released as an early access title on 18 May.

-The current Ravenfield version is Early Access 26.
+The current Ravenfield version is Early Access 32.

+SteelRaven has been open on the official Ravenfield Discord Server, with updates on his work and features to see.
+SteelRaven recently introduced a WIP story mission which incorporates the usage of Navmesh and level succession for the first time.

 Reception

 Christopher Livingston of PC Gamer called the game "glitchy” and "fun".

-The game boasts an "Overwhelmingly Positive" review score on Steam, and a 4.8/5 on itch.io.
+The game boasts an "Mostly Positive" recent review score, and an "Overwhelmingly Positive" all-time score on Steam, and a 4.8/5 on itch.io.

-Nathan Grayson of Kotaku criticized Ravenfield as "glitchy" and "barely functional in some places"; however, he noted its ability to support a high number of computer-controlled players and expressed fascination with its good reception by players on Steam.
+Nathan Grayson of Kotaku criticized Ravenfield as "glitchy" and "barely functional in some places", but noted its ability to support a high number of computer-controlled players and expressed fascination with its good reception by players on Steam.
 The game supports Steam Workshop, and creators from the community have added new weapons, vehicles, maps, and features that add to and expand the game's vanilla feel, which was well received by players.